JohnCoene/waiter/docs/waiter.md

 }
 ```

+The callback function should accept the `id` argument, it is called once the waiter is shown.

-To hide the waiter use `waiter.hideWaiter` and pass it the `id` of the element from which you want to removed the waiter, if `null` it removes the full-screen waiter.
+To hide the waiter use `waiter.hideWaiter(id, callback)` and pass it the `id` of the element from which you want to removed the waiter, if `null` it removes the full-screen waiter.

+The callback function should accept the `id` argument, it is called once the waiter is hidden.

 ```r
 library(shiny)